 Let Us Help You Protect Your Right to Recovery

 Hurt in a serious slip and fall accident?
-The skilled personal injury attorneys with Van Sant Law can help you fight for the compensation you deserve.
+The skilled premises liability attorneys of Van Sant Law can help you fight for the compensation you deserve.
 We'll help you understand your legal rights and options, document your injuries and losses, and handle communication with the insurance company on your behalf.

-We've helped countless Georgia slip and falls victims secure a fair settlement.
+We've helped countless Georgia slip and fall victims secure a fair settlement.
 If the insurance company refuses to be reasonable, we're ready and willing to file a lawsuit and take your case all the way to trial.
-Contact us today to schedule an appointment for a free initial case consultation.
+Contact us online or call our office directly at 404.991.5950 today to schedule an appointment for a free initial consultation.